ioanniskousis/CAROUSEL/README.md

 # Instructions To Use

-- Open file index.js
+- Open the file *`index.js`*

-- Notice that the fist 12 lines asign an array of urls to the variable *`slides`* - each url points to an image file
+- Please notice that the fist 12 lines asign an array of urls to the variable *`slides`* - each url points to an image file

     ```
       function slidesTB() {